Kirksville, Missouri: Utilities

 Kirksville is served by two watersheds.
 Hazel Creek Lake (530 acres), formed in 1982, was first used as a water source the next year.
 The larger water source, Forrest Lake (640 acres), was formed by the city in the 1950s when a dam was constructed across Big Creek.
 Forrest Lake anchors the Thousand Hills State Park, located just west of the city and is named in honor of former Missouri Governor Forrest Smith.

-Kirksville trash pick-up is currently conducted through the Advanced Disposal of Macon, MO.
-The company also picks up recycling and yard waste for the city.
-Most residents receive electrical service from AmerenUE, although a portion of the city receives it from Tri-County Electric, an R.E.C. co-op.
-Liberty Utilities is the natural gas supplier for the Kirksville area.